agsb/immu/Details.md

 Some information produces recipes, sequences of algorithms encoded by references to routines, that change the information.
 Like real protein sequences.

-And it can grow, incorporating these recipes and maybe, pherhaps, creating others as well.
+And it can grow, incorporating these recipes and maybe, perhaps, creating recipes as well.

 The proposed small change allows these compiled recipes to be shared as executables inside Forth virtual machines.

-## *And this could be an immu( )table Forth.*
+## *and that could be an immu( )table Forth.*

 ```
 /*